Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 ------------------------
 *This is mandatory when network loss is*: :code:`True`

 The :code:`network_loss_data` provides the name of the :code:`.csv` file with network loss values for the simulation.
-Each column should be a router with rows being the loss values.
-If you want to only provide losses for some routers, then you can do that and the remaining routers will use the default value (none).
+Each column should be a plc/scada with rows being the loss values.
+If you want to only provide losses for some nodes, then you can do that and the remaining nodes will use the default value (none).

 An example would look like this :

 .. csv-table:: network_loss_data
-   :header: "r0", "r1", "r2"
+   :header: "PLC1", "PLC2", "scada"
    :widths: 5, 5, 5

     0.02,0.45,0.17